Reviews You Can Rely On

 Upper Material Mesh, knit

-Despite excelling in many areas, the Altra Experience Flow requires some compromise.
+Despite excelling in many areas, the Altra Experience Flow comes with some compromises.
 Due to the traditional lacing system, they're not ideal for quick on-off transitions.
-The white colorway also shows dirt more readily than darker options.
-Another consideration is some users report an adjustment period when transitioning to the low-drop design, particularly in the calf muscles.
-If you want a similar performance with a more traditional heel-to-toe drop, consider the Hoka Transport.
+Another consideration is that some users report an adjustment period when transitioning to the low-drop design, particularly in the calf muscles.
+If you prefer a more traditional shoe with a higher drop, the Ryka Devotion Plus 3 also has an accommodating toe box.
 Still, for walkers prioritizing natural foot movement while maintaining modern comfort features, the Experience Flow delivers impressive performance.
 After logging hundreds of test miles, we're confident in recommending these shoes to anyone seeking a lightweight, versatile walking shoe that promotes natural foot mechanics without sacrificing comfort or stability.

 Read more: Altra Experience Flow review